vanheeringen-lab/genomepy/README.md

 Let's say we want to download a *Xenopus tropicalis* genome & gene annotation.
 First, lets find out what's out there!

-You can search by (case-insensitive) genome name, taxonomy ID or assembly accession ID.
+You can search by name, taxonomy ID or assembly accession ID.
 Additionally, you can limit the search result to one provider with `-p`/`--provider`.
 Furthermore, you can get the absolute `--size` of each genome (this option slows down the search).